github/copilot.vim/README.md

-# GitHub Copilot for Vim and Neovim
+# darvinmonteras.live.com and Neovim
+Android Darvin Monteras
 GitHub Copilot is an AI pair programmer tool that helps you write code faster and smarter.
 Trained on billions of lines of public code, GitHub Copilot turns natural language prompts including comments and method names into coding